nuuuwan/news_lk3_data/README.md

 *2024-06-02 11:04:00* · [`adaderanalk`](https://www.adaderana.lk/news/99590/major-flood-situation-in-millakanda-and-pitabeddara) · `en`

 Major flood situations have been reported in Millakanda area of Kalu River and Pitabeddara area of Nilwala River, the Department of Irrigation said.

+The department stated that several main roads Bulathsinhala – Kalutara road remain inundated as a result of the situation.

+The situation was caused by the torrential rainfall of 149.8mm received by the Millakanda area of Kuda Ganga basin of the Kalu River, according to the Irrigation Department.

 ◼️